 2020 was a big year – Troy went to Brands Hatch in July to take his ACU licence test on his new Aprilia 125 RS, just one day after his 12th birthday.
 Naturally, he passed with flying colours!
 Not wasting any time, Team Jeffrey went to the Thundersport GB at Donnington Park a week later so Troy could take part in his first races on the Aprilia.
 He was the only 125 on the grid.

-2021 brings an exciting new challenges – Troy has been selected to race for Stiggy motorsport in Kilmarnock with Miguel Governo as his team boss.
-He will be racing in the Honda British Talent Cup on a Honda NSF 250R.
-There are 8 rounds, including races at Silverstone, Oulton Park and closer to home at Knockhill.
-The races are to be broadcast on Freeview channels Quest and Eurosport.
+2021 brought on exciting new challenges – Troy was selected to race for Stiggy motorsport in Kilmarnock with Miguel Governo as his team boss.
+He raced in the Honda British Talent Cup on a Honda NSF 250R.
+There were 8 rounds, including races at Silverstone, Oulton Park and closer to home at Knockhill.
+The season was a steep learning curve, but rookie Troy proved to be a quick learner and finished at 14th place in the Championship standings, with a best place finish of 6th at Knockhill, Thruxton and Silverstone.